 Museum Led Sessions

-We offer these sessions at £1.00 per child with a minimum charge of £20.00 and a maximum of 30 children per session.
+Each sessions lasts approximately 1 hour and costs £2.00 per child (with the exception of our Word War 2 Special session).
+There is a minimum charge of £30.00 and a maximum of 30 children per session.

 Key Stage One